vaikush/vaikush.github.io/_posts/2020-03-22-world-water-day.md

 title: Water and COVID-19 Nexus
 layout: post
 subtitle: Safeguarding Urban Poor in India
+Author: Vaishali Kushwaha
-tags: [watersday2020, covid-19, coronavirus, socialdistancing]
+tags: [worldwaterday, covid-19, coronavirus, socialdistancing, physicaldistancing]
 ---

 Today, on the World Water Day 2020, I cannot stop thinking about how millions of Indians living in poverty and informal settlements in cities will protect themselves from COVID-19.

+---

 Today is Day 10 of [social distancing](https://en.wikipedia.org/wiki/Social_distancing) for me.
 I am currently living in a quaint town of Brookline in Massachusetts, USA.
 My residence is adjoining Boston, and my office is in Boston - a hub of COVID-19 outbreak - hence the threat is real.
 However, I have comfortably transitioned to a life of work/study/stay-at-home.
 I have been successfully following the [WHO guidelines](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public) of washing my hands frequently and maintaining social distance.
 This is because I have access to 24/7 clean water, nutritious food, clean house, and regular income.